Towards Understanding Learning in Neural Networks with Linear Teachers: On Conditions for Convergence to Clustered Solutions

-\end{thm} We first comment on the assumptions.
+We first comment on the assumptions.
 The first two assumptions are the same assumptions on the optimization trajectory as in Theorem \ref{thm:Neural Alignment}.
 Assumption 3 is another assumption on the trajectory that says that sufficiently large smoothed margin is achieved at some stage of the optimization.
 We note that the lower bound on the smoothed margin can be made small by considering a small $\alpha$.

 Assumption 4 refers to the training set.
 Informally, it corresponds to requiring that the two classes are approximately symmetric with respect to the origin.
-To see this, consider a training set $\sS$ such that for any $\vx \in \sS$ also $-\vx \in \sS$.
-It is not hard to see that this training set satisfies Assumption 4.\footnote{For completeness, we show this in the supplementary.} This example suggests that we should observe PAR in symmetric distributions, which produce approximately symmetric training sets.
+The next lemma shows that a certain symmetric training set satisfies Assumption 4: \begin{lem} Assume that for any $\vx \in \sS$ it holds that $-\vx \in \sS$.
+Then, for any $\beta > 0$, $\sV_\beta^+(\sS)= \sV_\beta^-(\sS)=\emptyset$. \end{lem} The proof is given in the supplementary.
+This example suggests that we should observe PAR in symmetric distributions, which produce approximately symmetric training sets.
 Indeed, we empirically show in Section \ref{sec:empirical_nar} that gradient flow converges to a solution in PAR for a distribution with two symmetric Gaussians.
-We further note that this example shows that Assumption 4 is independent of the maximum margin attainable on the training set.
-Indeed, by scaling the points, we can obtain any possible margin and still satisfy the assumption.
+We note that this example shows that Assumption 4 is independent of the maximum margin attainable on the training set.
+Indeed, by scaling the points, we can obtain any margin and still satisfy the assumption.